walletd/walletd/UPGRADING.md

     * Renamed set_account_none to no_account_index
     * Renamed set_change_none to no_change_index
     * Renamed set_address_index_none to no_address_index

+* Under the Error enum
+    * Added the Hex variant to convert hex::fromHexError

+* Addition of prelude module

+* Add re-export of std::str::FromStr

 ## Upgrading from walletd_bitcoin 0.1.x to 0.2.x